tafallen/RaspberryPiNeoPixelClock/README.md

 ## Kit List

+For the Pi based clock:
 * Raspberry Pi (internet connected) - I'm using a Raspberry Pi Zero W
-* AdaFruit 24 NeoPixel Ring
 * USB C breakout board
+* USB Micro Power Supply - For the Raspberry Pi

+For the Pico based clock:
+* Pimoroni Plasma2040

+For both:
 * USB C Power Supply - Needs enough ampage to drive the ring
-* USB Micro Power Supply - For the Raspberry Pi
 * Some wires for connecting things
 * Soldering gear

 ## (Very) Brief Build Instructions

+For the Raspberry Pi Clock:
 1. Solder a wire to the Ground and VBus on the USB C Breakout Board
 2. Solder the USB C VBus wire to the +5v connector on the AdaFruit NeoPixel ring
 3. Solder the USB C Ground wire to the GND connector on the AdaFruit NeoPixel ring